-The Agency is proposing to establish requirements for what information community solar providers who use this agency model must provide to customers.
-Specifically, the IPA proposes that community solar providers who take over management of the customer's utility account and provide a single bill to the customer (that includes utility and community solar charges) must:
+The Agency is establishing newproposing to establish requirements for what information community solar providers who use this agency model must provide to customers.
+Specifically, the IPA will requireproposes that community solar providers who take over management of the customer's utility account and provide a single bill to the customer (that includes utility and community solar charges) must:

 - Provide a link in the community solar billing statement to a copy of the customer's utility bill, or include an attached copy of the utility bill; - Include language in the community solar billing statement along the lines of, "[Name of community solar provider] is your community solar provider and also manages your [name of utility] electric utility account.
-You may view your electric utility bill, which [name of community solar provider] will pay on your behalf, by [insert instructions for viewing electric utility bill]." - Include the following information in each community solar billing statement: - The customer's kWh usage for the billing period; - The customer's kWh rate, or if the rate varies throughout the billing period, the average kWh rate during that billing period; - The name of the customer's electric supplier (utility or Alternative Retail Electric Supplier); - The kWh generation from the community solar subscription and dollar value of the credits; and - The amount of the accumulated community solar credits (if any) that will roll over to the next month; and - Provide the customer with the new electric utility account log-in information if the community solar provider changes the customer's utility account log-in credentials.
+You may view your electric utility bill, which [name of community solar provider] will pay on your behalf, by [insert instructions for viewing electric utility bill]." - Include the following information in each community solar billing statement: - The customer's kWh usage for the billing period; - o The customer's kWh rate, or if the rate varies throughout the billing period, the average kWh rate during that billing period; - o The name of the customer's electric supplier (utility or Alternative Retail Electric Supplier); - o The kWh generation from the community solar subscription and dollar value of the credits; and - The amount of the accumulated community solar credits (if any) that will roll over to the next month; and - Provide the customer with the new electric utility account log-in information if the community solar provider changes the customer's utility account log-in credentials.

-The Agency proposes that it would retain the authority to adjust the specific information requirements, if appropriate, between Long Term Plan proceedings.
-The Agency seeks feedback on all aspects of this proposal.
+The above new requirements are included in redline edits in the draft Consumer Protection Handbook attached in Appendix H. The Agency requests Commission confirmation The Agency proposes that it would retain the authority to adjust the specific information requirements, if appropriate, between Long Term Plan proceedings.